prody/ProDy-website/tutorials/insty_tutorial/singePDB.rst

-.. _esty_tutorial:
+.. _insty_tutorial:

-Stability/Energetic Evaluation
+Interactions/Stability Evaluation
 ===============================================================================

-This example shows how to perform Stability/Energetic Evaluation (StabilEE) analysis for a small protein (<200 residues) called tyrosine phosphatase LMW-PTP (**5KQM**) and visualize the results using Matplotlib_ library and VMD_ program.
+This example shows how to perform Interactions/Stability Evaluation (**InSty**) analysis for a small protein (<200 residues) called tyrosine phosphatase LMW-PTP (**5KQM**) and visualize the results using Matplotlib_ library and VMD_ program.
 In the tutorial, we will use already preapared structure for simulation (with hydrogens added).
-The same structure will be later analyzed with the trajectory file to show the analysis of interactions in the course of simulation.
+The same structure will be later analyzed with the trajectory file to show how the analysis of interactions in the course of simulation can change.

-The tutorial will also include an example of a PDB structure directly downloaded from Protein Data Bank which requires adding the missing hydrogen atoms to the protein and ligand structure.
+The tutorial will also include an example of a PDB structure directly downloaded from Protein Data Bank (PDB) which requires adding the missing hydrogen atoms to the protein and ligand structure.
 The analysis will be performed for protein-ligand interactions.